sai-sreekhar/sai-sreekhar/README.md

 - I am a software developer with a strong passion for learning new technologies and possess excellent problem-solving and coding skills.

-- 🌱 I’m currently exploring Big Data Technologies
+- 🌱 I’m currently exploring Cloud Technologies, Machine Learning.

 - **Specialist** @codeforces

-- Solved 700+ Problems on Leetcode
+- Solved 800+ Problems on Leetcode

 - 📫 You can reach me at **sai.sreekhar@gmail.com**